 But, after this proposal has been tabled, it’s the participating countries responsibility to discuss and agree on the scope and objectives of the FTT they want to implement.
 So far two camps have emerged:

 Importantly, Germany hasn’t made public its position but it appears that the French/ UK stamp duty style FTT approach will win-out in negotiations given the current level of support.
 Proponents of this approach are willing to review a FTT in the near-future with the potential of widening its scope in line with the other camp’s proposals.
-Adopting a ‘FTT-light’ model to begin with seems a sensible approach because it’s still not clear how successful the FTT will be and what impact it will have on financial markets (for more information on the likely impact of a tax on financial transactions see our 10 October 2012 update on the EC's original proposals).
+Adopting a ‘FTT-light’ model to begin with seems a sensible approach because it’s still not clear how successful the FTT will be and what impact it will have on financial markets.

 Michael Sell, Head of the Tax Department at the German Federal Ministry, does not expect revenue from an FTT before 2016.
 Sell believes that it could take 18 months to come to a final agreement plus a further 18 months lead time.
 Reaching agreement on a very light version of FTT ahead of Germany’s general elections may not be politcially expedient from Chancellor Merkel’s perspective as it could be dismissed subsequently by the opposition Social Democratic Party as not substantial enough.
 However, Pierre Moscovici, the French Finance Minister, has suggested that the FTT may come into effect as early as 2014.